-As this workforce begins to play a critical role in the workforce strategy of organizations across the board, it is an indication of how work will look in the future: project-based work that can be outsourced rather than hiring for a defined job role.
+As this workforce continues to play a critical role in the workforce strategy of organizations across the board, it is an indication of how work will look in the future: project-based work that can be outsourced rather than hiring for a defined job role.
 Below, we explore five traits independent professionals bring to the table.

-2. They Choose to Work Independently
+2. They Want to Work This Way

-To learn more about the modern independent workforce, check out our State of Independence research.
+To learn more about the modern independent workforce, check out our 2022 State of Independence research.